azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

    Option 3:

-   Go to OMS workspace which was configured during CA setup and execute below query
+   Go to Log Analytics workspace which was configured during CA setup and execute below query

    ```AI Query
    AzSK_CL | where Source_s == "CA" |  summarize arg_max(TimeGenerated,*) by SubscriptionId  | project SubscriptionId,PolicyOrgName_s | render table
    ```
-   It will output the subscriptions running with org policy table like below
+   It will show the subscriptions running with org policy in a table as depicted below:

    ![AzSK Scan Logs](../Images/07_OrgPolicy_CA_PolicyCheck-3.PNG)